LIN3S/WPTemplateSelector/README.md

 ```

 ## Usage
-To declare the templates you want to use just add the following hook to your WordPress theme.
+To declare the templates just add the following hook to your WordPress theme.

     add_filter('template_selector_available', [$this, 'templates']);